gitliber/SentimentAnalysisRNN-miniguide/README.md

 Google Keras made a big contribution to the commoditization of deep learning and artificial intelligence since it has commoditized powerful, modern Deep Learning algorithms that previously were not only inaccessible but also unusable as well.
 What is Sentiment Analysis?

+# What are RNNs?

+Simple multi-layered neural networks are classifiers which when given a certain input, tag the input as belonging to one of the many classes.
+They are trained using the existing backpropagation algorithms.
+These networks are great at what they do but they are not capable of handling inputs which come in a sequence.
+For example, for a neural net to identify the nouns in a sentence, having just the word as input is not helpful at all.
+A lot of information is present in the context of the word which can only be determined by looking at the words near the given word.
+The entire sequence is to be studied to determine the output.
+This is where Recurrent Neural Networks (RNNs) find their use.
+As the RNN traverses the input sequence, output for every input also becomes a part of the input for the next item of the sequence.

+You can read more about the utility of RNNs in Andrej Karpathy’s brilliant blog post. (http://karpathy.github.io/2015/05/21/rnn-effectiveness/).

+It is helpful to note the ‘recurrent’ property of the network, where the previous output for an input item becomes a part of the current input which comprises the current item in the sequence and the last output.
+When done over and over, the last output would be the result of all the previous inputs and the last input.

 # What is Sentiment Analysis